 The current problem with text generation from models is that the models lack context.
 The current models don’t understand context, and so can attempt to generate a response based on identifying key words from the input prompt, but that doesn’t always result in an answer the same way as if a human would answer the same question.
 Model also don’t understand intent.
 A question can be asked in a number of similar but different way, and to another human you may be able to infer the intent or purpose of the question, but to a current general purpose trained ML models, that’s currently not possible.

 In its current form, ChatGPT is trained on materials currently available online, websites with both static articles and reference materials, as well as question and answer discussion sites.
 The limitation with this approach is that if I ask a very specific question like ‘show me example code for building a REST api with Spring Boot’, there are plenty of examples online and assuming the model was trained on at least some of these, then the resulting answer could incorporate some of this material.
 The answer isn’t likely to be better than anything you could have found yourself online if you just Googled the same question.
-There could be some benefit from having an answer as a conglomeration of text from various sources, but that can also mean that the combined text ends up being syntactic gibberish (the model doesn’t currently know if what it’s returning to you is syntactically correct).
+There could be some benefit from a generated answer as a conglomeration of text from various sources, but that can also mean that the combined text ends up being syntactic gibberish (the model doesn’t currently know if what it’s returning to you is syntactically correct).

 It’s clear that there is promise in this area to be used to aid and support developers, but as a complete replacement for all custom software development work in it’s current form, this seems highly unlikely, or not at least within the next 10 years, and possibly even longer.

-One Reply to “No, AI models will not replace programmers any time soon”
+2 Replies to “No, AI models will not replace programmers any time soon”